cmdev90/mongo-crud/README.md

  * @param {object} criteria The match criteria for the mongo where clause.
  * @param {function} callback The command result callback.

-The following snippet shows the different ways to query for documents.
+The following snippet shows how to update documents using the retrieve operation for matching.
 ```
   mongo.retrieve('Foo', {foo: bar}, function (err, result) {
       if (err) throw err;